AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## Rendering

 - GAME-23618 .exr files are imported with a blue hue
-- GAME-23580 Vive:"Powered by Stingray" splash screen is blurry with HMD movement
 - GAME-23541 VR: Mono view mode is lost when Oculus HMD is worn
 - GAME-23129 Crashes involving 'Texture streaming'
 - GAME-23052 'Mini renderer' doesn't work on iOS Metal